Treatments for Bone Disorders and Malformations

 Craniosynostosis, the premature fusion of the skull bones, is a significant medical and dental health issue.
-The Cunningham laboratory is investigating the molecular and developmental causes of isolated and hereditary craniosynostosis syndromes, with the goal of understanding what drives premature bone fusion.
-Using RNA sequence data from cell lines derived from surgical bone samples from craniosynostosis patients, Dr. Cunningham is evaluating the role of differential gene expression and genetic variation in the pathogenesis of the disease.
+Dr. Michael Cunningham is investigating the molecular and developmental causes of isolated and hereditary craniosynostosis syndromes, with the goal of understanding what drives premature bone fusion.
+Using mesenchymal stem cells created from cell lines derived from surgical bone samples of craniosynostosis patients and RNA sequence data, Dr. Cunningham is evaluating the role of differential gene expression and genetic variation in the pathogenesis of the disease.

 The discovery of osteogenic proteins may have important therapeutic implications for the treatment of fractures, osteoporosis, bony overgrowth and in the management of surgical wounds.
 Ultimately, it may be possible to develop therapeutics to treat bone disorders and congenital abnormalities or for use as adjuvants in surgical procedures involving the need to regrow bone or modulate the rate of bone growth.
 Dr. Cunningham is interested in potential industry collaborations where his expertise in bone biology would contribute to the identification of proteins involved in bone formation and the regulation of bone growth, as well as in proteins with potential clinical utility in the treatment and management of bone disorders and malformations.

 - Pre-clinical in vitro

 - Consultation agreement

 - Gilbert JR, Losee JE, Mooney MP, Cray JJ, Gustafson J, Cunningham ML, Cooper GM.
 Genetic associations and phenotypic heterogeneity in the craniosynostotic rabbit.
 PLoS One.
 2018 Sep 20;13(9):e0204086. doi: 10.1371/journal.pone.0204086. eCollection 2018.
 PubMed PMID: 30235265.